Lundanmu/IXD-WEEK2-yw/final/README.md

 ![first pp](https://github.com/Lundanmu/adv-prototyping/assets/141177081/c8de3dcb-bb42-44b8-a7d6-047d8e50f824)

 From the first test, I am glad to find out the servo is able to move the gotcha machine.
 So I start to do the second, or the final prototype.
-I change all of the foam to 20LB because it is a stronger material.
+I change all of the foam to 20 LB because it is a stronger material.

 ![box*stand](https://github.com/Lundanmu/adv-prototyping/assets/141177081/34d59631-c8f5-422a-9da1-8abe7fbc4c69)